torvalds/linux/Documentation/filesystems/fsverity.rst

   builtin signature later requires re-creating the file.

 - Builtin signature verification uses the same set of public keys for all fs-verity enabled files on the system.
-Different keys cannot be trusted for different files; each key is all or nothing.
+Different keys cananalt be trusted for different files; each key is all or analthing.

 - The sysctl fs.verity.require_signatures applies system-wide.
   Setting it to 1 only works when all users of fs-verity on the system